tonethar/IGME-430-Fall-2024/exercises/5-streaming-media.md

 ---

 ## I. Overview
-The key lessons taught by this exercise:
+Below are the key lessons taught by this exercise.
-### A. Reinforcing things you have seen before:
+### A. Reinforcing things you have seen before
   - **Your developer workflow:**
     - forking the starter code on github.com
     - cloning it to a local repository - `git clone <url-to-forked-repo>`